-While FIT is a proud member of the SUNY family and has tremendous name recognition, much of the public does not recognize that it is a public institution.
-In recent years FIT has done more to publicize this, but there are further steps that could be taken to promote FIT as a public, affordable alternative to its competitors and emphasize its commitment to educating talented artists, designers, and businesspeople from all economic backgrounds.
+While FIT has tremendous name recognition on its own, much of the public does not recognize that it is a public institution, a proud member of the SUNY system.
+In recent years FIT has done more to publicize this, but there are further steps that could be taken to promote FIT as a part of SUNY and a public, affordable alternative to its competitors and to emphasize its commitment to educating talented artists, designers, and businesspeople from all economic backgrounds.
 Efforts are already underway to strengthen continuing education programs so that they may contribute more to the institutional budget.
-It is traditionally the role of community colleges to serve this population, and FIT must ensure that it rebuilds this capacity through flexible offerings that appeal to non-traditional students and increased publicity that will help draw this demographic back to FIT.
+It is traditionally the role of community colleges to serve this population, and it was once FIT's mission to help people transition in midlife to new careers; FIT must ensure that it rebuilds this capacity through flexible offerings that appeal to non-traditional students and increased publicity that will help draw this demographic back to FIT.